Matfolkarn/stock-price-prediction-neural-network/README.md

-This program was created for the Linc Hackathon 2024.
-It's a neural network model called N-Beats, inspiration is taken from "Element Ai".
-The N-Beats did great in Makridakis M-competion, therefore I wrote this program to test the model for predicting stock price data.
+Fun experiment!
+This program was developed for the Linc Hackathon 2024, featuring a neural network model called N-Beats, inspired by "Element AI."
+The N-Beats model performed exceptionally well in the Makridakis M-competition, which led me to create this program to test its effectiveness in predicting stock price data.

 Link To paper of inspiration on N-Beats: https://arxiv.org/pdf/1905.10437.pdf